tsaridas/stremio-docker/README.md

 | `CASTING_DISABLED` | - | `1` | Set to disable casting |
 | `IPADDRESS` | - | `192.168.1.10` | Set this to enable https |

-THere are multiple other options defined but probably best not settings any.
+There are multiple other options defined but probably best not settings any.

 ## Updating